 Accounts receivable consist of expenses accrued for payroll and benefits reimbursable from the University, underwriting receivables, interest receivable, and a grant receivable.
-All receivables are due in one year or less except for the grant receivable, which is due in \$25,000 increments through 2023.
+All receivables are due in one year.
 An allowance for accounts receivable is not recorded since management believes all accounts are fully collectible.
-The final installment was paid in fiscal year 2023.